-A. The seniority and "date of employment" of all employees as presently established shall be deemed to be correctly established as of the effective date of this Agreement, indisputable errors excepted.

-B. The seniority and "date of employment" of all employees employed after the effective date of this Agreement shall date from the hour and day of last employment with the Broward County Transportation Department, Division of Transit.
+- A. The seniority and "date of employment" of all employees as presently established shall be deemed to be correctly established as of the effective date of this Agreement, indisputable errors excepted. - B. The seniority and "date of employment" of all employees employed after the effective date of this Agreement shall date from the hour and day of last employment with the Broward County Transportation Department.

 Section 2: For all purposes relating to seniority, two (2) departments of the Employer shall be recognized; namely, the Operating Department and the Maintenance Department.
 The seniority of all employees covered by this Agreement shall be determined by the length of their continuous service in the Operating Department or in the Maintenance Department, as the case may be.
 Employees may not hold seniority in more than one (1) department of the Employer.
+For purposes of vacation bids, overtime, layoff and recall, and schedule bids, the employee's department seniority will be utilized.
+Leave accruals will be based on the employee's last date of employment with the County.
+In the case were employees have the same seniority date, the tie breaker will consist of the employees' employment application date and application time stamp for their current job classification as criteria in establishing a tie-breaker methodology for determining the greater seniority.

-Section 3: The Employer agrees to post within thirty (30) days, and thereafter to keep posted in an accessible place, an up-to-date and revised seniority roster showing the name, "date of employment," and seniority standing of all of the employees coming within the scope of this Agreement.
+Section 3: The Employer agrees to post within thirty (30) days, and thereafter to keep posted in an accessible place, an up-to-date and revised seniority roster showing the name, "date of employment," and seniority standing of all of the employees coming within the scope of this

+Agreement.